barrycug/ceramic/README.md

 This project provides a set of tools for building GeoJSON map tiles from data in a PostGIS database.
 It also defines a convention for using GeoJSON to encode geographic data in graphics-oriented applications, like client-side rendering or hit testing.

+## Installation

+Ceramic is a Rubygem which depends on PostGIS.
+PostGIS can usually be installed with a package manager.
+If you're running OS X, you can use [Homebrew](http://mxcl.github.com/homebrew):

+    $ brew install postgis

+Then, install Ceramic:

+    $ gem install ceramic

+You may also want to install osm2pgsql for importing data from OpenStreetMap.
+With Homebrew:

+    $ brew install --HEAD osm2pgsql

+For other systems, see the [osm2pgsql page](http://wiki.openstreetmap.org/wiki/Osm2pgsql) on the OpenStreetMap wiki for installation instructions.

 ## The `ceramic` Command-Line Tool

 The command-line tool has three subcommands: